cypress-io/cypress/readme.md

 Remote servers need to connect to the web socket server:

-In `node.js` my client connects with this:
+In my `node.js` adapter, the remote server with this:

 ```js
 socket = require("socket.io-client")("http://localhost:2020", {path: "/__socket.io"})